FFPC Main Event – Quick Overview

 Launched in 2008, the Main Event is FFPC’s flagship event and is currently the largest season-long, high stakes fantasy football contest in the world.
 But being the largest isn’t nearly our only accomplishment.
 The FFPC Main Event has proven to be exciting and compelling, yet easy to understand format which can easily be enjoyed by first time participants as well as diehard veterans.
-The FFPC Main Event offers a well balanced prize pool with $11,000 in league prizes and an industry leading $250,000 grand prize and fantasy football’s greatest trophy!
+The FFPC Main Event offers a well balanced prize pool with $11,000 in league prizes, an industry leading $250,000 grand prize and fantasy football’s greatest trophy!
 With the entire prize pool placed in an attorney escrow, your money is secure and protected.
 With an expanded draft schedule for 2017, whether you are drafting from home or coming to Planet Hollywood Hotel & Casino for the live, in-person drafts and festivities in Las Vegas, the FFPC Main Event is a can’t miss for any fantasy football fanatic!

 This is an overview assembled for your convenience as an introduction to the FFPC Main Event.
 Please read the FFPC Main Event Official Rules and Rules Explained pages prior to registering for complete details.

 Draft: Draft Live, In-person or Online.
 Multiple draft options are available starting on Friday September 1st thru Saturday, September 9th, 2017.
 Owners may choose to draft on any of these dates/times.
 Multiple teams may also be owned by a single owner in separate leagues.
 Grand prize stands at $250,000 with $11,000 in league prizes as well as other prizes.
 See the complete prize structure below.